andywaite/unusable-podcast/content/podcasts/013-ux-writing-microcopy.md

 ---
-title: "013 UX Writing Microcopy"
+title: "013 UX Writing &amp; Microcopy"
 date: 2019-09-09T15:56:41+01:00
 description: We talk about UX writing and try to answer why it's different to copywriting, and what microcopy is
 ---